 Light snacks and food are a good idea, but completely up to you.
 Non-spray sunscreen is preferred.
 Spray sunscreen gets all over the boat and makes it slippery, as well as ruining marine upholstery.

 If you would like to bring alcoholic beverages on the boat that is fine, but try and keep the hard alcohol to a minimum and use aluminum cans if bringing beer.
 Please try and avoid bringing large coolers with you, as they tend to get in the way.
 The cooler on the boats are sufficient in size.
 Small coolers and cooler bags are a good idea though if you would like to bring your own. *Please, no styrofoam coolers.
 They never, ever hold up and end up flying everywhere in pieces.

 Should I bring my own fishing gear?

 If you really have to.
-Provided on the boat is top of the line Quantum and Fin-Nor Reels with Star and Crowder Rods.
+Provided on the boats is gear designed for doing exactly what we will be doing.
 So, if you really want to bring your own tackle, make sure your captain knows about it before hand so they can make room on their boat.

 Is there a bathroom on the boat?

-On most 24 foot bay boats, no. On some of the bigger charter boats in town, yes.
+On most center consoles, no. On some of the bigger charter boats in town, yes.
 There is a swim platform on the back of the boat which allows for (primarily women) to use as their restroom.
 Men don’t have an issue.
-If you have to have a boat with a bathroom on it please make note of it when inquiring about a charter, and you will be referred to someone who offers this. *Just so you know, all flats boats and most bay boats (well really most boats under 32 feet) do not have restrooms on them.
+If you need to have a boat with a bathroom on it, you will be referred to someone who offers this. *Just so you know, all flats boats and most bay boats (well really most boats under 32 feet) do not have restrooms on them.

 What is provided in my charter for the day?